Drought Has New Yorkers Asking: Wheres The Snow? - UrduPoint

 "You stay home, you drink hot cocoa; it's beautiful and the dog loves it," filmmaker Renata Romain told AFP.

-Joy turns to despair fairly quickly though, as the snow turns yellowy-brown, trash piles up on the sidewalk and trips to the launderette become hazardous.
+Joy turns to despair fairly quickly though, as the snow turns yellowy-brown, trash piles up on the sidewalk and trips to the laundromat become hazardous.

 "The snow is pretty to look at the first day, but afterwards it's dirty and I don't like it.
 It's slushy.
 It's nasty," added Romain.